Our products

 February 22, 2026Lalo González Rodríguez⏱ 11 min de lectura

-Cod arrived in Spain in its salted and dried form — bacalada — from the fishing grounds of the North Atlantic (Norway, Iceland, Newfoundland).
-The reason for its historical success is simple: it could be transported for months without refrigeration, reached any inland point of the country, and was a cheap source of protein for a population that needed to observe the fasting days of the Christian calendar.
+Cod arrived in Spain in its salted and dried form — the bacalada — from the fishing grounds of the North Atlantic (Norway, Iceland, Newfoundland).
+The reason for its historical success is simple: it could be transported for months without refrigeration, reached any inland point in the country, and was a cheap source of protein for a population that needed to observe the fasting days of the Christian calendar.

 The three cities we are focusing on — Bilbao, Madrid, and Barcelona — have different relationships with cod, but share a common denominator: they turned it into something more than a necessity.
-They turned it into an identity.
+They turned it into identity.

 Cod in Bilbao: The World Capital of the Dish